Closer look: StoneFly’s Innovative Storage Concentrator Virtual Machine (SCVM)

 3. Setup Storage Area Networks (SANs) and Network Attached Storage (NAS) in the Cloud

 Instead of creating a Storage Area Network (SAN) or a Network Attached Storage (NAS) separately, you can also deploy a combination of both, in the cloud with SCVM.
 Then using the Software defined storage, you can assign hosts or create NAS in the cloud and share access with multiple hosts.
-This combination of SAN and NAS comes with data services like volume encryption, snapshot, deduplication, volume replication and more.
+This combination of SAN and NAS comes with data services like volume encryption, snapshot, deduplication, storage replication and more.

 What else can you do with StoneFly’s Software-defined Storage: Storage Concentrator Virtual Machine (SCVM)